groyseth/Figma-Front-End-Challenge/README.md

 # Figma Front End Challenge
 Created a little test of the use of Figma by making an article type page with a fun fact.
+There is no functionality to this, its just an SVG.

 # Demo